MISSION STATEMENT

 WELLNESS PROGRAM

-The Diocese of Phoenix Catholic Schools and St. Catherine of Siena School are committed to the development of the whole child – spiritual, mental, emotional and physical.
-We are called by our baptism to exercise a committed stewardship in each of these areas.
-The Gospel teaches us that we are God-given vessels of the Holy Spirit; as such we must care for this sacred gift from God, our physical well-being.
+The Diocese of Phoenix Catholic Schools and St. Catherine of Siena School are committed to the development of the whole child – spiritual, mental, emotional, and physical.
+We are called by our baptism to exercise committed stewardship in each of these areas.
+The Gospel teaches us that we are God-given vessels of the Holy Spirit; as such we must care for this sacred gift from God: our physical well-being.
 Because of this commitment, we have implemented a wellness policy that helps us to foster a physically healthy lifestyle for our children.

 St. Catherine of Siena School is committed to providing a school environment that promotes and protects children’s health, well-being, and the ability to learn.
 The learning environment, academic potential, physical and mental growth, and lifelong health and well-being can all be attributed to developing these good health habits.